01 of 10

-Day Five: Yogyakarta's Kraton
+Day 5: Yogyakarta's Kraton

-First things first: you'll want to visit the very center of Yogyakarta, the Kraton, an expansive palace compound that is the home of Indonesia's only ruling Sultan, Hamengkubuwono IX.
+First things first: You'll want to visit the very center of Yogyakarta, the Kraton, an expansive palace compound that is the home of Indonesia's only ruling Sultan, Hamengkubuwono IX.

-Yogyakarta's social, cultural, and spiritual life revolves around the Sultan and his palace: daily Javanese entertainments take place at the palace's Bangsal Sri Manganti pavilion, and the massive Alun-Alun Utara field north of the main residential area of the palace hosts the yearly Pasar Malam (night market) that accompanies the Sekaten, a week-long celebration of the Prophet Muhammad's birth.
+Yogyakarta's social, cultural, and spiritual life revolves around the Sultan and his palace: Daily Javanese entertainments take place at the palace's Bangsal Sri Manganti pavilion, and the massive Alun-Alun Utara field north of the main residential area of the palace hosts the yearly Pasar Malam (night market) that accompanies the Sekaten, a week-long celebration of the Prophet Muhammad's birth.

 Exploring the Kraton will take about two hours to complete; afterward, you can explore the museums and tourist attractions around the Kraton, which are all accessible via becak (Yogyakarta's rickshaws) from the palace gates.